thomasvisentin/lisa/README.md

 * Add more heap and value analyses
 * Add call graph abstractions

-The 1.0 release will be delivered as we reach a stable version of all the main ingredients for the analysis (call graphs and abstractions) as well as a flexible enough control flow graph representation that enables the modeling of most languages.
+THe 1.0 release will be delivered as we reach a stable version of all the main ingredients for the analysis (call graphs and abstractions) as well as a flexible enough control flow graph representation that enables the modeling of most languages.